mapteb/simple-state-machine/README.md

 2. User makes a wrong payment.
 This API is also implemented as GET so it can be tested quickly in the browser.
 ```
 http://localhost:8080/order/cart?payment=0&orderId=UUID
-<< where UUID is  the orderId returned by the first API.
+<< where UUID is  the orderId returned by the API call in Step #1.
+Returns paymentError status.
 Payment value less than 1.00 is considered for the error transition >>
 ```

 3. User makes a payment.
 This API is also implemented as GET so it can be tested quickly in the browser.
 ```
 http://localhost:8080/order/cart?payment=123&orderId=UUID
-<< where UUID is  the orderId returned by the first API. >>
+<< where UUID is  the orderId returned by API call in Step #1 above.
+Returns Completed status >>
 ```

 << for quick testing in a browser all of the above APIs are implemented as GET APIs >>